anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Do not go where the path may lead, go instead where there is no path and leave a trail.
+Quote: Imagination is the highest kite one can fly.

-By: Ralph Waldo Emerson
+By: Lauren Bacall